 Edge Extensions is a new feature introduced in the Windows 10 Anniversary Update where you can install available browser extensions from the Store.
-Here is a walk through on how to install and uninstall Edge extensions, including a example that uses PowerShell.
+Here is a walk-through on how to install and uninstall Edge extensions, including an example that uses PowerShell.

 Click “Get extensions from the Store” which opens the Store app and lists all available Edge extensions.

 There aren’t many extensions available for Edge right now, but the number might grow very quickly, especially since Microsoft has released a Chrome extensions converter toolkit for Edge known as Microsoft Edge Extension Toolkit.
 Developers can leverage this toolkit, should they consider offering their existing Chrome extensions for Edge users.

 I installed the Translator extension and it’s added to the Extensions panel in Edge.